-Magento is the most popular eCommerce web application in the world, with an estimated 236,000 live web sites using the Content Management System (CMS) technology.
+Magento is the most popular eCommerce web application in the world, with an estimated 236,000 live websites using the Content Management System (CMS).
 Available in both paid-for “enterprise” versions and free “community” versions, it powers some of the world's most popular websites including Huawai, Land Rover and Helly Hansen.
 However, common eCommerce platforms make popular targets for hackers and thieves looking to steal payment card information.

 Like any web application, attackers will always look to exploit vulnerabilities in the underlying code before researchers can identify them and developers can fix them, but even an up-to-date and fully patched system can be left vulnerable if it is not configured properly or merchants do not follow information security best practice.

-In this article, we enter the mind-set of an attacker and explore some possible routes to compromise a Magento site, using techniques which Foregenix forensic analysts have seen being exploited in the wild.
+In this article, we enter the mind-set of an attacker.
+We will explore some possible routes to compromise a Magento site using techniques which Foregenix forensic analysts have seen exploited in the wild.
 Firstly, we will consider how an attacker identifies a Magento site and its weaknesses before discussing exploitation and compromise methods.

-Also, we document the “Froghopper” attack which exploits a now patched vulnerability in the Magento 1 CMS, allowing attackers with access to the Magento administrative area to upload malicious PHP code into the victim’s environment.
+Also, we document the “Froghopper” attack which exploits a now patched vulnerability in the Magento 1 CMS.
+This allows attackers with access to the Magento administrative area to upload malicious PHP code into the victim’s environment.
 The article focuses on Magento 1, that being the most prominent version of the software in use, although some of the methods discussed still apply to Magento 2.

 The first stage in an attack is to identify a website running Magento.
-Whilst it is possible to manually identify Magento sites just by browsing to them and examining the HTML code for common Magento software identifiers, there are options to automate this process.
+Whilst it's possible to manually identify Magento sites by navigating to them and examining the HTML code for Magento software identifiers, there are options to automate this process.

-Services such as Shodan, a “search engine for internet devices” allow uses to search for internet devices which the service has previously scanned.
-Users can identify services those devices are running by using a variety of filters including port numbers, operating system or country (based on IP geo-location).
+Such services, including Shodan, a “search engine for internet devices” allows users to search for internet devices which the service has previously scanned.
+Users can identify services those devices are running by using a variety of filters including; port numbers, operating systems or countries (based on IP geo-location).
 Shodan will even allow searching for specific HTML within the web page.